 Dirty Air Filters

 Your air conditioning system is designed with return registers, which will have air filters installed or the air handlers may have a “whole house” filter.
 Either way, the filters are there for a reason.
 To help prevent dirt, dust, microorganisms, and other unwanted fine particles from being recycled and blown back into the home.
 Air filters are one of the most common items forgotten by homeowners, but leaving them to get dirty or clogged is a big mistake.
-They will reduce the airflow, making the system work harder than it should, which can lead to component failures and shorten the air conditioner’s lifespan.
+They will reduce the airflow, making the system work harder than it should, which can lead to component failures and costly AC replacement in Orlando, FL.

 If you don’t maintain your system regularly, then chances are at some point in time, it will leak refrigerant.
 This is not caused by bad manufacturing defects or incorrect installation.
 It’s because, during the Florida summer, the system is running almost continuously to keep the house at a comfortable temperature.
-Without regular checkups, you run the risk of having temperature fluctuations in the home, or worse, a total breakdown.
+Without regular AC duct cleaning in Orlando, you run the risk of having temperature fluctuations in the home, or worse, a total breakdown.

 Condenser coil problems